 Art Education majors get serious classroom training, spending their final semester teaching in a local K-12 classroom with the coaching of an experienced art teacher.

 Join our student chapter of the American Society of Interior Designers, a pre-professional organization dedicated to advancing the standards of the Interior Design profession.
-When you graduate, you’ll receive a one year associate membership in the national organization, providing valuable professional opportunities.
+When you graduate, you’ll receive a one year associate membership in the national organization, providing valuable professional networking opportunities.

 Participate in Delta Beta, our student chapter of the Kappa Pi International Honorary Art Fraternity.
 This honor society serves to recognize students who excel in the visual arts.
 Members also support activities that advance artistic achievement and benefit the arts at Mississippi College.

-Support our student chapter of the National Art Education Association (NAEA), which helps art education graduates make a successful transition from students to professionals.
+Support our student chapter of the National Art Education Association (NAEA), which helps Art Education graduates make a successful transition from students to professionals.
 NAEA members pledge to maintain high standards on campus and in the community.

-Help host the MC art department booth at the Fall Arts and Crafts Festival, sponsored by the Junior Civic League of Clinton, or the Brick Street Festival, sponsored by the Clinton Arts Council.
-MC art students contribute to the festivities with face painting, children’s crafts, ceramics demonstrations and more.
+Help host the MC Art Department booth at the Fall Arts and Crafts Festival, sponsored by the Junior Civic League of Clinton, or the Brick Street Festival, sponsored by the Clinton Arts Council.
+MC Art students contribute to the festivities with face painting, children’s crafts, ceramics demonstrations, and more.